JasLieb/JasLieb/README.md

 <div align="center"> <img src="https://komarev.com/ghpvc/?username=jaslieb&label=Profile%20views&color=0e75b6&style=flat" alt="jaslieb" /> </div>
 <div style="margin: 5% 0;">

 🔭 I’m not currently working for a company.
-Recruiters, feel free to reach me about new opportunities !
+Recruiters, [have a look here](https://jaslieb.github.io/) and feel free to reach me about new opportunities !

 👨‍💻 All of my projects are available [on Github profile](https://github.com/JasLieb?tab=repositories)